anish-sahoo/AnimeVisualizer/README.md

 - exploration vs exploitation - if popular items keep getting recommended → use exploration (maybe keep a count of how many times something has been recommended)
 - mix in unusual or slightly random recommendations (exploration)
 - penalize redundancy in recommendations (genre, studio, etc.)

+Ideas we could implement later
+- anime discovery quiz (may require more understanding of what anime falls into what categor(ies))
+- mood based filtering: happy, dark, slow-paced, intense, wholesome, tragic, etc. (hard to categorize anime into these labels)

 ## System Architecture
 ```mermaid